 Unfortunately, when you choose to eat raw eggs (which is not recommended), you are subjecting your body to many different food borne illnesses.
 Salmonella is a particular problem with uncooked or undercooked poultry and when you consume raw eggs you are just begging to get sick.
 Salmonella causes food poisoning, the effects of which can be quite bad in certain populations such as people with compromised immune systems, the elderly and children.

 Salmonella is usually found in the yolk of the egg, so cooking it in a way that leaves the yolk runny will not kill the bacteria.
 To be truly safe, you need to thoroughly cook all of the egg, not just the whites.
-Poaching, hard boiling or scrambling are all good ways to ensure the egg gets thoroughly cooked.
+Poaching, hard boiling (the most often used method and described in our how to hard boil eggs page) or scrambling are all good ways to ensure the egg gets thoroughly cooked.

 If you just can’t bring yourself to quit indulging in the creamy yellow centers, you can at least rest a little easier knowing that salmonella is only found in about 1 out of 30,000 eggs, and even if it contains salmonella, there’s a small chance you will actually get sick.
 However, there is no way to tell whether your egg is safe or not without putting it through scientific testing or eating it and seeing what happens.
 For most healthy adults, salmonella isn’t a big problem.
 However, children and other susceptible groups should practice caution and consume well-cooked eggs.